dougeby/IntuneDocs/intune/enrollment-autopilot.md

 - [Windows automatic enrollment enabled] (https://docs.microsoft.com/intune-classic/deploy-use/set-up-windows-device-management-with-microsoft-intune#enable-windows-10-automatic-enrollment)
 - [Azure Active Directory Premium subscription](https://docs.microsoft.com/azure/active-directory/active-directory-get-started-premium) <!--&#40;[trial subscription](http://go.microsoft.com/fwlink/?LinkID=816845)&#41;-->

+## Using AutoPilot in other portals
+You have the ability to use AutoPilot in Microsoft Store for Business, for example, if you are not interested in mobile device management.
+While this is an option, we recommend that you only use Intune to manage your AutoPilot deployments.
+If you use more than one product, Intune won't do the following:
+- Display changes to profiles created in Intune, but edited in another product
+- Synchronize profiles created in another product
+- Display changes to profile assignments done in another product
+- Synchronize profile assignments done outside of Intune

 ## Synchronize devices
 Synchronize your registered devices into Intune so that you can configure them.